 Clay Portfolio

-What to ask: Can they tell you their thought process behind a project?
+What to ask: Can they explain their thought process behind a project?

 Source: blog.hubspot.com